ErshovVladislav10M/UTBotJava/utbot-js/docs/CLI.md

   Specifies whether test should be printed out to `StdOut` (default = false)
 - `-t, --timeout <seconds>`

-  Timeout for Node.js to run scripts in seconds (default = 5)
+  Timeout for a single test case to generate in seconds (default = 5)

 ## `run_js` options